Colombian Women – Today is March 8 and it is International Women’s Day.

-International Women’s Day, originally called International Working Women’s Day can be traced back to being celebrated Germany, Austria, Denmark and Switzerland in 1911.
+International Women’s Day, originally called International Working Women’s Day can be traced back to Germany, Austria, Denmark, and Switzerland, 1911.

-In my research I found that women’s struggle for equality not only in the workplace, but also in society as a whole has been a long battle, which continues to be fought.
-You can read more about International Women’s Day history on Wikipedea or on the International Women’s Day website.
+In my research, I found that women’s struggle for equality not only in the workplace but also in society as a whole has been a long battle, which continues to be fought.
+You can read more about International Women’s Day history on Wikipedia or on the International Women’s Day website.

 In 1977 the United Nations declared March 8th to be the International Women’s Rights Day.

 Every year the United Nations has a theme for International Women’s Day.
 A memorable year for me was 2010 because that’s when the UN decided that the theme would be displaced women.

 Displacement of people hits home.
 Colombia is one of the leaders in displaced people due to armed conflict.

 According to the latest data from the United Nations High Commissioner for Refugees, Colombia has had more than 6.5 million people displaced (as of Dec.
 2017) due to internal armed conflict since the start of recording official cumulative registration figures.

 In 2016 the United Nations declared their theme to be “Planet 50-50 by 2030: Step It Up for Gender Equality.”
 Meaning that the goal is to have complete gender equality by 2030.

 In 2017, the UN’s Women’s International Day theme was “Women in the Changing World of Work: Planet 50-50 by 2030”.
 Stating that:

 The world of work is changing, and with significant implications for women.
 On one hand, we have globalization, technological and digital revolution and the opportunities they bring, and on the other hand, the growing informality of labour, unstable livelihoods and incomes, new fiscal and trade policies and environmental impacts—all of which must be addressed in the context of women’s economic empowerment.